Local Fiber Farm Market at the Sheep Shed – Pittstown NJ

 Windswept Sheep Display

-Dancing Waters Farm – natural colored and hand dyed mohair/ wool roving, tops & yarn from Andrea’s Angora goats and sheep, plus catnip and NJ Blankets.
+Dancing Waters Farm – natural colored and hand dyed NJ mohair/ wool roving, tops & yarn from Andrea’s Angora goats and sheep, plus catnip and NJ Blankets.

-Dancing Waters Farm Display
+Dancing Waters Farm Yarn Roving Tops and Mitt Kits Display

 Other NJ Fibershed members vending include: